arkid15r/hass/README.md

 ## Blueprints

+### - idle_target_turn_off.yaml

+The automation periodically checks the target area and loads a specific scene to turn off the target if no activity has been detected for a specified amount of time.

-### scene_automation.yaml
+### - scenes_automation.yaml

-Automates Scene Activation.
+Automates Scenes Activation.

-The automation supports 2 default and up to 5 optional scenes which are activated by the `Watcher` state change events depending on the current time.
+The automation supports two default scenes for 'on'/'off' `Watcher` states and three optional scenes which are activated depending on the current time.